Esequiel "ZEKE" Rivera

 I am Licensed, Bonded with E&O Insurance & Background Check

-I am the owner/operator of Zekes Mobile Multi-Services who has over 27 years of Law Enforcement experience and retired as a Correctional Sergeant from the California Department Of Corrections.
+I am the owner/operator of Zekes Mobile Multi-Services LLC who has about 30 years of Law Enforcement experience and retired as a Correctional Sergeant from the California Department Of Corrections.

 THERE ARE NO HIDDEN FEES....